 A haunting, atmospheric novel that is near-impossible to put down - SALLY HEPWORTH

 An elegantly woven ghost story that both chills and delights ... this evocative tale of mystery and secrets continued to haunt me long after I turned the last page - JOANNA NELL

 Kayte Nunn has the gift of creating characters, stories and settings that become as cherished as old friends...
 This book is the best kind of escapism: thoughtful, colourful and meaningful - SOPHIE GREEN

 Part ghost story, part mystery the pacing is excellent as the story unravels.
 Nunn skilfully develops a sense of foreboding and unease as she weaves in and out of the past and present.
 The story is enriched by historical detail, enhanced by its feminist themes, and enlivened by interesting characters.
 Atmospheric and intriguing, with gothic sensibilities, The Silk House is a finely written, spellbinding tale.

 Kayte Nunn is a former book and magazine editor, and the author of five previous novels, including the international bestselling The Botanist's Daughter, The Forgotten Letters of Esther Durrant and The Silk House.
-The Botanist's Daughter was the 2020 winner of the Winston Graham Historical Novel Prize.
+The Botanist's Daughter was the 2020 winner of the Winston Graham Historical Fiction Prize.
+The Last Reunion is based on the experiences of the Women's Auxiliary Service (Burma) during the Second World War.
 Kayte lives in the Northern Rivers region of New South Wales.
 You can find Kayte at kaytenunn.com